Juniper Journal

 Don't deprive yourself

-If you restrict your calories too much or avoid foods that bring you pleasure, you will more than likely find yourself in a situation where you will crave them even more.
-Variety is key so be sure to eat satisfying amounts of whole foods and enjoy occasional fun foods.
+If you restrict your calories too much or avoid foods that please you, you will more than likely find yourself in a situation where you will crave them even more.
+Variety is key, so be sure to eat satisfying amounts of whole foods and enjoy occasional fun foods.

 What about cravings?